IntroductionLearn the important features of skinks and geckos, and how to take useful photos to help identify them.

 If you have made any observation of a lizard or frog, fill out an Amphibian and Reptile Distribution Scheme Card (ARDS card) and report your sighting.

-If you are making a lizard observation with photos, particularly note:
+If you are making a lizard observation with photos, note:

-- the weather conditions, eg particularly ambient (shade air) temperatures, relative humidity, overnight minimum temperature, day-time maximum temperature, precipitation, cloud cover, wind direction and strength;
+- the weather conditions, such as ambient (shade air) temperatures, relative humidity, overnight minimum temperature, day-time maximum temperature, precipitation, cloud cover and wind direction and strength

-- where possible snout-vent length, mass in grams, sex of mature individuals and the reproductive status of females (pregnant/gravid or not gravid).
+- details about the lizard/s including, where possible, snout-vent length, mass in grams, sex of mature individuals and the reproductive status of females (pregnant/gravid or not gravid).